Chapter 26:

 “I come bearing words, not weapons.
 A message from the Demon Lord.
 To diplomat Liora's hands only.”

-The messenger slowly reached into his cloak and pulled out a sealed scroll, bound in obsidian ribbon.
+The messenger slowly reached into his cloak and pulled out a sealed scroll, bound in obsidian ribbon and extended the scroll, Liora took it.

 The messenger tilted his head.